PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 As he approached the two he thought: “How odd; a pair of young urchins in rags.
 One of which has impeccably tailored boots.
 How is that possible?”.
 Also he thought: “They are in the middle of the path I am walking on.”

 This traveller also wondered why they were holding Jack's cow?
-The hasty lad Jack had been trying to sell it for too much coin; he seemed desperate, but would not change his mind on the silly high price.
+The hasty lad Jack had been trying to sell it for too much coin; he seemed desperate, but would not change his mind on the high, silly price.
 “I wonder?” he thought, on all counts.
 Nothing about the scruffy pair made sense.

 As he got closer, hearing: 'make your boots go fast', he glanced at the one with the boots.
 He could see it was a girl not a boy.
 She wore boys clothes that were too big for her, except for her adult male, impeccably fitting boots, which must have been tailored.